nkityd09/cml_hf_models/README.md

 - Deploys CML Model with 1 replica
 - Deploys CML Gradio Application which interacts with deployed CML Model

+## Prerequisite
+Increase Ephemeral Storage Limit by navigating to CML Workspace -> Site Administration -> Settings -> Ephemeral Storage (in GB) and set it to a value >= 50

+When a CML model is created, the model is loaded in the scratch space of a pod, LLM models are larger than the default 10 GB which causes issues during deployment.

 ## Resource Requirements
 The AMP Model has been configured to use the following
 - 4 CPU